Aiven-Labs/Opensearch-OpenAI-RAG-Pattern-with-Python/README.md

 ### Create an OpenAI API key

-Our semantic search will be powered in-part by [OpenAI API](https://platform.openai.com/docs/overview).
+Our semantic search will be powered in-part by [OpenAI API](https://platform.openai.com/docs/oerview).
 In order to use the API, you will need to create an API key and purchase credits.

-You can c and sign in or create an account
+- Visit <https://platform.openai.com> and sign in or create an account
 - On the left sidebar, select **Settings**, followed by **Billing**
 - Select **Add to credit balance** (You will need to add a payment method)